jnssterrass/HackSorround/README.md

 # How to use it
 The user either choose which channel to join and which role does and then the streaming begins.
 To close the connection just close the browser.

+# Future work
+- Play any music file on other devices (increasing volume sensation)
+- Play video files with more than one audio channel in a surrounding system